UK plan to fly asylum-seekers to Rwanda draws outrage

 He said his country is already home to more than 130,000 refugees from countries including Burundi, Congo, Libya and Pakistan.

-Rwanda is the most densely populated nation in Africa, and competition for land and resources there fueled decades of ethnic and political tensions that culminated in the 1994 genocide in which more than 800,000 ethnic Tutsi and the Hutus who tried to protect them were killed.
-Human rights groups have repeatedly criticized President Paul Kagame’s current government for being repressive.
+Rwanda is the most densely populated nation in Africa, and competition for land and resources there fueled decades of ethnic and political tensions that culminated in the 1994 genocide in which more than 800,000 ethnic Tutsis, and Hutus who tried to protect them, were killed.

-Johnson, however, insisted that Rwanda had “totally transformed” in the last two decades.
+Johnson insisted that Rwanda had “totally transformed” in the last two decades.
+But human rights groups have repeatedly criticized President Paul Kagame’s current government as repressive.

+Lewis Mudge, Central Africa director at Human Rights Watch, said the claim Rwanda was a safe country “is not grounded in reality.”

+“Arbitrary detention, ill-treatment, and torture in official and unofficial detention facilities is commonplace, and fair trial standards are flouted in many cases,” Mudge said.

 Britain says relocation decisions will not be based on migrants’ country of origin but on whether they used “illegal or dangerous routes” to reach the U.K. from a safe country such as France.
 Not all such arrivals will be considered suitable to be sent to Rwanda; it was unclear what the criteria for making the decisions would be.